reveal/revealjs.com/src/config/initialization.md

 ## ES Module

-We provide two JavaScript bundles; `/dist/reveal.es5.js` with support for legacy browers and `/dist/reveal.js` which targets modern browsers with ES6 support.
+We provide two JavaScript bundles; `/dist/reveal.es5.js` with support for legacy browsers and `/dist/reveal.js` which targets modern browsers with ES6 support.

 Here's how to import and initialize the ES module version of reveal.js, including the Markdown plugin: